qutip/HierarchicalEOM.jl/docs/src/index.md

-# Heom.jl

-*An efficient julia framework for Hierarchical Equations of Motion (HEOM) in open quantum systems*
+# Heom.jl: An efficient julia framework for Hierarchical Equations of Motion (HEOM) in open quantum systems